New York City Age Discrimination Lawyers

 Assisting Clients Who Have Experienced Age Discrimination in New York

 In a study by AARP, many individuals believe that age discrimination begins in the workplace when employees are in their 50s.
 Of the respondents in the study, more than half had seen or experienced discrimination in their lifetime.
 Unfortunately, this is an issue that is not going anywhere, especially as workplace culture and structures change with technology.
 While you may find it difficult to speak out against these discriminatory actions, it’s important you do.

 If it’s happening to you, it’s likely to be happening to others.
-If you are a victim of age discrimination in New York, you need the employment discrimination lawyers of Brown Kwon & Lam.
+If you are a victim of age discrimination in New York, you need the age discrimination attorney in New York City of Brown Kwon & Lam.
 Contact us today.

 The New York State Human Rights Law (NYSHRL) also addresses age discrimination against employees.
 As of February 2020, New York State law prohibits all employers, regardless of size, from making hiring, firing, or other employment decisions based on age.
 New York age discrimination laws also apply to independent contractors.
 In addition, the act applies to those individuals age 18 and older.
 Under the law, you must file a complaint with the Division within one year of the alleged discriminatory act.

 What Does the Older Workers Benefit Protection Act of 1990 Do?

 An amendment to the Age Discrimination in Employment Act of 1967, the Older Workers Benefit Protection Act of 1990 (OWBPA) extends protections to older employees by prohibiting the following: